casperholders/casperdata/README.md

 For example CasperHolders use [**postgrest**](https://postgrest.org/en/stable/) to serve a restful API from the database build by this software.

-The kubernetes configs are available freely in the kubernetes folder for you but that's specific to the CasperHolders infrastructure.
+The kubernetes configs are available freely in the kubernetes folder for you but that's specific to the CasperHolders infrastructure (or you can see the docker installation steps [here](https://postgrest.org/en/stable/install.html#docker)).

 The data parsed with this software are chosen especially for the CasperHolders needs.
 If you need / want other types of data feel free to open an issue or fork the repo.